 Qualitative Health Research Consultants, LLC is a full-service research firm.
-We use state-of-the-science qualitative methods to train and collaborate with clinical and health services researchers.
+We use state-of-the-science qualitative methods to train and collaborate with clinical and health services researchers and staff.
 QHRC offers investigators demonstrated experience in bringing qualitative methods to health services and clinical research.
-We offer consultation at every phase of research, from assisting investigators to design and implement small pilot studies, to training and supervising study staff on large-scale, multi-year nationally funded clinical trials.
+We offer consultation at every phase of research, from assisting investigators in design and implementation of small pilot studies, to training and supervising study staff on large-scale, multi-year nationally funded clinical trials.

 Cameron Macdonald, PhD